 The term ‘plankton’ comes from a Greek word that means “wanderer” or “drifter,” which refers to the tiny species that float along ocean currents and drift along in bodies of fresh water.

 Zooplankton and phytoplankton are the two types of plankton found in the oceans.
-Even though they live in the same waterbody, have identical size, and are both vital to the marine environment, the two different forms of planktons have distinct characteristics.
+Even though they live in the same waterbody, have identical sizes, and are both vital to the marine environment, the two different forms of plankton have distinct characteristics.

 Phytoplankton is free-flowing autotrophic plankton.
-It is often referred to as microalgae.
-They can be either photosynthetic planktons or chemosynthetic algae and are found in both marine habitats as well as freshwater.
-Phytoplanktons are the major producers of the oceanic environment.
+It is referred to as microalgae.
+They can be photosynthetic plankton or chemosynthetic algae in marine habitats and freshwater.
+Phytoplanktons are the primary producers of the oceanic environment.

 Zooplankton is a group of floating organisms.
-They are heterotrophic in nature and are found in both fresh water and marine habitats.
-They are mostly found in lower regions of the water body.
+They are heterotrophic and are found in both freshwater and marine habitats.
+They are primarily found in lower regions of the water body.

 Comparison Table